MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 ## Windows Phone Low Memory Optimization

-There is a script that tries to optimize assets settings to lower memory usage, which is useful specially for Windows Phone 8.
+There is a script that tries to optimize assets settings to lower memory usage, which is useful specially for Windows Phone.

 You can find it at `\Assets\Editor\MarkerMetro\MemoryOptimizer.cs`.
 Please refer to the code documentation for instructions on how to use it.

 ## App Name Localization

 Windows 8.1 and Windows Phone 8.1 app manifest uses AppName and AppDescription resources to localize the store name, application name and description.

-Windows Phone 8.0 manifest uses a build-process generated AppResLib.dll[*.mui] files that pull strings from resources automatically:
-- ApplicationTitle is used to generate resource string 100, wich is used to Application Display Name
-- ApplicationTileTitle is used to generate resource string 101, wich is used to set Tile Title in manifest
-- ApplicationDescription is used to generate resource string 102, which is used to set Application Description

-If any of these strings are missing from resources, AppResLibGenerator will report a warning.

-AppResLibGenerator is referenced as [Nuget Package](https://www.nuget.org/packages/MarkerMetro.WindowsPhone.AppResLibGenerator/) and is also on [Github](https://github.com/MarkerMetro/AppResLibGenerator)